Updated October 2021

 Credit Union Facts

-- Because they are not-for-profit cooperatives, Indiana’s credit unions provided their members $203 million in direct financial benefits in 2019 through higher savings rates, lower loan rates, and lower fees compared against bank savings rates, loan rates, and fees.
+- Because they are not-for-profit cooperatives, Indiana’s credit unions provided their members $274 million in direct financial benefits during the 12 months ending March 31, 2021, through higher savings rates, lower loan rates, and lower fees compared against bank savings rates, loan rates, and fees.

-- Nationally, more than 124 million Americans are credit union members.
-There are more than 5,200 credit unions that provided members $12.7 billion in direct financial benefit so far in 2020 (6/30/20).
+- Nationally, more than 122 million Americans are credit union members.
+There are nearly 5,200 credit unions that provided members $14 billion in direct financial benefit during the 12 months ending March 31, 2021.

 Federal Tax Exemption

-Credit unions pay payroll taxes and property taxes and Indiana state-chartered credit unions pay the Financial Institution Tax and sales taxes.
+All Credit unions pay payroll taxes and property taxes, and Indiana state-chartered credit unions pay the same state Financial Institution Tax and sales taxes paid by banks.
 Congress exempts credit unions from federal income taxes.
 The exemption was established in 1937, affirmed by statute in 1951 and re-affirmed in 1998 in H.R.
 1151, the Credit Union Membership Access Act, which states:

 "Credit unions, unlike many other participants in the financial services market, are exempt from Federal and most State taxes because credit unions are member-owned, democratically operated, not-for-profit organizations generally managed by volunteer boards of directors and because they have the specified mission of meeting the credit and savings needs of consumers, especially persons of modest means."